deepjavalibrary/djl-spring-boot-starter-demo/djl-spring-boot-web/README.md

 # DJL Demo Web Application
+To run the web application directly execute:

+    gradlew :djl-spring-boot-web:bootRun

 To deploy to PCF edit `manifest.yml` and supply access key and secret key that allow access to the desired S3 bucket.
 The bucket name is set to `djl-demo` in application.properties file.